ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

-# Troubleshooting VM Using IP Fabric CLI
+# How to troubleshoot IP Fabric VM

 In the event of a VM network connection problem, DNS issues, network devices connectivity issue, IP Fabric CLI is a useful helper.